JStriker10/coronavirus-headlines/README.md

 # coronavirus-headlines

-This is a repository of my work and the supporting files from my upper division computer science class at CMC.
+This is a repository of my work and the supporting files from my Machine Learning class at CMC.

 Basically, names.py is a python file that works to analyze headlines related to COVID-19 and utilizes machine learning in order to build a model that will determine the news organization that it came from.